hunzsig/hunlook/src/book/lik/en_us/other/encrypt.md

 >
 > Related sub extensions will also automatically apply rule confusion within the rule

-##### For example,/sublibrary/variable/prop.lua also applies the rules written to/library/variable/prop.lua
+##### For example,/sublibrary/variable/prop.lua also applies the rules written to /library/variable/prop.lua

+### plulibrary

+> The plulibrary is the same as the project sub library
+>
+> Related sub extensions will also automatically apply rule confusion within the rule

+##### For example,/plulibrary/variable/prop.lua also applies the rules written to /library/variable/prop.lua